SyNSec-den/hermes-spec-to-fsm/README.md

+#HERMES

-#HERMES converts natural language specifications to formal a representation such as Finite State Machine (FSM) for further formal security analysis
+This project converts natural language specifications to formal a representation such as Finite State Machine (FSM) for further formal security analysis